Looking for the perfect gift guide for a travel-loving lady?

 My wife and I spend most of the year overseas and visit an average of 10 countries per year.
 She bought many of these items for herself, and others I bought for her as gifts.
 She may not always approve of my fashion choices, but she heartily approves of this list.

-If you’re also shopping for a travel-loving man, fear not; we have a companion guide with 28 travel gift ideas for men.
+If you’re also shopping for a travel-loving man, fear not; we have a companion guide with plenty of travel gift ideas for men.
 And who’s to say you have to give these items as a gift?
 If the jet-setting lady in your life is you, it’s OK to treat yourself now and then.

 Travel Gifts Under $20